-Easy tray-bakes for kids:
+Easy tray-bakes for kids

 As the name suggests, tray-bakes are baked in one tray.
 Any decoration is usually added whilst the cake is still in the tray.
 This makes them easy to remove and cut into squares.

-Another great recipe for a child’s first solo bake would be our Chocolate & Pecan Brownies.
+Another great recipe for a child’s first solo bake would be my Chocolate & Pecan Brownies.
 Mix together the wet and dry ingredients and pour straight onto a lined baking tray.
 After baking, allow to cool, before cutting into slices.
 Again, nuts have been added to this bake, however, can easily be left out if preferred.

-Easy loaf cakes for kids:
+Easy loaf cakes for kids

-Our Easy Banana Bread is a great fun bake with kids.
+Easy Banana Bread is a great fun bake with kids.
 They love mashing up the bananas and mixing them through the cake batter.
 This is a very forgiving cake batter and can handle a little overworking if the kids are a bit heavy handed as it won’t deflate as much as much as a sponge cake would.

-Our Easy Chocolate Loaf Cake is a deliciously dense and rich chocolate cake that is simple to bake as again dry ingredients are mixed through we ingredients.
+Easy Chocolate Loaf Cake is a deliciously dense and rich chocolate cake that is simple to bake as again dry ingredients are mixed through we ingredients.
 This is another recipe where the cake batter can be made into 18 Chocolate Muffins or 24 Chocolate Cupcakes, just make sure to reduce the bake time.

-Our zesty Best Lemon Poppy Seed Cake is my favourite cake and a variation on a classic lemon drizzle cake.
+This zesty Best Lemon Poppy Seed Cake is my favourite cake and a variation on a classic lemon drizzle cake.
 So if you prefer you can leave the poppy seeds out.
 Not only does this cake taste great, but you can adapt the recipe and make 12 Lemon Poppy Seed Muffins instead, just by cutting back on the cooking time.

-Easy cakes to bake with kids:
+Easy cakes to bake with kids

 When is comes to easy cakes to bake with kids a simple sponge cake is ideal.
 Once they learn the basic skills it is easy to build confidence in cake making.

-Start with a simple sponge cake like our Victoria Sponge which uses the creaming method of beating together butter and sugar until light and fluffy before adding in the remaining ingredients.
+Start with a simple sponge cake like my Victoria Sponge which uses the creaming method of beating together butter and sugar until light and fluffy before adding in the remaining ingredients.
 This recipe is then easily adapted to include other flavours like the Chocolate Victoria Sponge Cake shown here or the Orange Cake below.

-Use a decorative bundt tin:
+Use a decorative bundt tin